-3.2.3 PHI and Risk Taking
+3.2.4 Alternative Explanation Based on Risk Taking

 Our previous findings suggest that the lower crash risk associated with political homophily is a manifestation of better information sharing and more timely actions.
-However, it is worth noting that lower crash risk can also be caused by less risk taking.
-Specifically, if greater political homophily helps CEO resist shareholder pressure for pursuing risky strategies, then we will also observe a negative association between PHI and crash risk but the channel is a lower level of general risk-taking rather than better information sharing.
-To examine this possibility, we examine the relation between a firm's political homophily and the firm's risk-taking.
+However, it is worth noting that lower crash risk could also be caused by less risk taking.
+Specifically, if political homophily helps CEO resist shareholder pressure for pursuing risky strategies, then we will also observe a negative association between PHI and crash risk but the channel is a lower level of general risk-taking rather than better information sharing.
+18 To examine this alternative explanation, we examine the relation between a firm's political homophily and the firm's risk-taking.
 Specifically, we estimate the following model: